 “Well, that’s what the architects told me would happen.”

 Something about speaking to George made me want to pray, but it was complicated.
-I wanted to thank God that he had left the Port Authority four years before, but I realized his most recent successor may have died.
+I wanted to thank God that George had left the Port Authority four years before, but I realized his most recent successor may have died.
 (He did.)
 Still, I prayed.
 And I knew I wasn’t alone.
 I imagined what was certainly true – that across the nation, now unified, people in their millions were on their knees, and not in surrender.

 Nearby St. Peter’s Church briefly became a morgue, when Fr.
 Mychal Judge’s body was laid there before the altar.
 Killed by falling debris in the North Tower after running into the building to minister to the dead, dying, and injured, he was labeled “Victim 0001,” the first person declared dead on 9/11.